 Once the as-is version of the process is mapped, it might be necessary to create a to-be version of the process.
 This is an optimized version that addresses any problems like data silos, poor handoffs, or bottlenecks.

-At this point, automation becomes much easier.
+At this point, process automation becomes much easier.
 Procurement teams ready to automate can follow these steps:

 - Identify all the people who will take action or provide input into the process.
 Organize them by team or department.